-This 12-month professional graduate degree is a master's program based in course work for students interested in state-of-the-art practice in environmental engineering, energy systems, and chemical engineering.
-The master's degree provides students with critical scientific and engineering skill sets; leadership training for management, economics, and policy decision; and the opportunity to specialize in specific pathways.
-The curriculum is geared to enhance skill sets for practice in industry.
+This professional graduate degree is a master's program based in course work for students interested in state-of-the-art practice in environmental engineering, energy systems and chemical engineering.
+The master's degree provides students with critical scientific and engineering skill sets; leadership training for management, economics and policy decision; and the opportunity to specialize in specific pathways.
+The curriculum is geared to enhance skill sets for practice in industry and can be completed by a full-time student in 12 to 18 months.

 The program consists of 30 units, with a total of five required core courses in four areas: